travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/plugins/booking_persistence.md

 Booking Persistence is a plugin that allows clients to store bookings.

-## Booking Persistence {#Booking Persistence}

-### Goals
+### What it does

-Booking Persistence is a plugin that allows clients to store bookings and avoid duplicated bookings.
-A **duplicated booking** is a booking that has the same cliente reference that other previous booking.
+Booking Persistence allows clients to store their bookings and avoid to duplicate them.
+Two bookings with the same client reference are considered **duplicated bookings**.
+With this plugin all the bookings of an organization will be unique (by clientReference).
+All the bookings will also be stored until the day after the checkout at the hotel.
-This plugin only can be executed in **book** service.
+This plugin can only be executed in **book** service.
-With this plugin, each booking (by clientReference) of an organization is unique.
-Each booking done with this plugin will be stored until one day after booking checkout day.
 An application/communication error during booking process will store a persistent booking with **UNKNOWN** status.
 In the following bookings with same client reference, the same response will be returned.
 In these cases, we don't send a request to the provider and the booking is read from database.
 This plugin is used for storing and retrieving the bookings.
 This two processes are executed transparently for the client in the booking process.
 If the booking returned is a retrieved booking, the application will show a warning like this:

 ```json